jfainberg/ordjakten/README.md

+# Ordjakten

+This is a Norwegian version of David Turner's [Semantle](https://www.semantle.com), heavily based on the original source code.

+## Running

 So, this is sort of hacked together from a lot of data sources and the code is a mess.
 Here's a hello world of how to get up and running.